Within Walls

 Julia Lewandowska, Araceli Rosillo-Luque (eds)

-The case studies of the experience of enclosure presented in this volume—from the strategies of seclusion of early Christian anchoresses to the plethora of voices of Mediaeval and Early Modern female communities and the authority wielded by individual nuns, pilgrims, prioresses, reformers and mystics—argue forcefully that there was by no means only a single form of enclosure in female Christian religious life.
-Instead, inspired by Philip Sheldrake’s interpretation of sacred spaces as polyphonic, we stress the multivocality and multilocality of the term.
-From an interdisciplinary perspective that embraces microhistory, human geography, the cultural analysis of materiality, literary studies, feminist and gender studies, indigenous methodologies, art studies, postcolonial anthropology and the philosophy of religion and spirituality, this book provides fresh perspectives on how we view one of the most intricate dimensions of religious life in history.
+The case studies presented in this volume—from the strategies of seclusion of early Christian anchoresses to the plethora of voices of Mediaeval and Early Modern female communities and the authority wielded by individual nuns, pilgrims, prioresses, reformers and mystics—argue that there was by no means a single form of enclosure in female Christian religious life.
+Instead, inspired by Philip Sheldrake’s interpretation of sacred spaces as polyphonic, this volume stresses the multivocality and multilocality of the term.
+Adopting an interdisciplinary approach that integrates microhistory, human geography, the cultural analysis of materiality, literary studies, feminist and gender studies, indigenous methodologies, art studies, postcolonial anthropology and the philosophy of religion and spirituality, Within Walls provides fresh perspectives on the most intricate dimension of religious life in history.

 List of illustrations